Healthy Peach Cobbler

 Need a refreshing dessert in time for summer?
 Here’s a recipe that’s been a massive hit in my household: peach cobbler, made with healthy, good-for-you ingredients.

-The texture of the filling is gooey and thick, while the topping is flaky yet fluffy.
+The filling is gooey and thick, while the topping is flaky yet fluffy.
 It’s sweet and bursting with refreshing peach flavor.
-My family loves to enjoy this with a scoop of vanilla ice cream, but I’ve been known to enjoy leftovers with Greek yogurt for a healthy snack.
+My family loves this with a scoop of vanilla ice cream, but I’ve been known to have leftovers with Greek yogurt for a healthy snack.

 Table of Contents